 - A Proof of Service form (FL/E-ME-803) signed by a third party (age 18 or older) listing each document must be attached.

-- The third party must either hand deliver or mail the copies of the information to the other party five calendar days before the Child Custody Recommending Counseling appointment.
+- The third party (age 18 or older) must either hand deliver copies of the documents to the other party and his/her attorney at least five calendar days before the scheduled appointment or mail copies of the documents to the other party and his/her attorney at least ten calendar days before the scheduled appointment.

 Can I talk to the Child Custody Recommending Counselor before or after the Child Custody Recommending Counseling appointment?